ghc-proposals/ghc-proposals/GRC.rst

 * We strive to be scrupulously polite at all times.
 There should be no rudeness, name-calling, or harassment in our communication.

-* Where we disagree with someone, we avoid forms of expression that might make our dialogue partner feel attacked, humiliated, demeaned, or marginalised.
+* Where we disagree with someone, we avoid forms of expression which intends to attack, humiliate, demean, or marginalise our dialogue partner.
   Our critique should always be of specific statements and claims, never of people.